jnbdz/QA-quickstarts/Mobile/iOS/README.md

 5. Enable the certification in the simulation you go to the **Settings** App (in the simulation)
     - **General > About > Certificate Trust Settings**
 6. You can now test everything

+> Certifications have expiry dates so you might see thoses errors again.
+You will only need to repeat these steps.